cerebro-data/external-docs/docs/EMRIntegration.md

 ## Bootstrap action

-The bootstrap action will always place the client jars in the the `/usr/lib/cerebro` directory, and linked into component-specific library path.
+The bootstrap action will always place the client jars in the `/usr/lib/cerebro` directory, and linked into component-specific library path.

 To bootstrap the cluster, run our script specifying the version and components you have